The Ice Princess (novel)

 The Ice Princess is a crime novel by Swedish author Camilla Läckberg.
 As her debut novel, it was originally published in 2003 in Swedish, entitled Isprinsessan.
-The novel follows detective Patrik Hedström and writer Erica Falck investigating a suspicious suicide.
-A sequel, The Preacher was published in 2004 and subsequently translated to English in 2009.
+The novel follows a husband-and-wife duo, detective Patrik Hedström and writer Erica Falck, investigating a suspicious suicide, and is the first in a series of books featuring these characters.
+It was adapted into a telemovie of the same name in 2007.

 Plot

-Writer Erica Falck, has returned to her family home in Fjällbacka after her parents died.
-While coping with the death of her parents, she is trying to work on a biography of Selma Lagerlöf, a Swedish author and the first female writer to win the Nobel Prize in Literature.
+Writer Erica Falck has returned to her family home in Fjällbacka after her parents died.
+While coping with their death, she is trying to work on a biography of Selma Lagerlöf, a Swedish author and the first female writer to win the Nobel Prize in Literature.

 Patrik Hedström, a detective, is assigned to investigate a case in which the victim, Erica's childhood friend Alex, is found frozen in a bathtub, her wrists cut in an apparent suicide.
 The investigation shows that the young woman's death occurred before she was placed in the tub, allowing the liquid to freeze around her as the temperature dropped far below freezing inside her house.
 Exactly when the furnace went out-of-order is a timely coincidence to the alleged suicide.

 At the prompting of Alex's parents, Erica begins to investigate the death of their daughter.
 Her breakthrough comes when she meets a police officer who is also investigating the mystery; together the two uncover dark secrets within the town.
 Erica and Patrick's fascination gives way to deep obsession as they struggle to determine the true circumstances surrounding the death.
 Erica visualizes a memoir about Alex, one that will answer questions about their missing friendship.